 Columbus' water is regularly tested for organisms that could be harmful to people - including Cryptosporidium.
-Crypto was detected 3 out of 12 times in the Scioto River and 5 out of 12 times in Big Walnut Creek.
+Crypto was detected 3 out of 10 times in the Scioto River and 5 out of 9 times in Big Walnut Creek.
 Crypto was not detected in either the DRWP tap water or the HCWP tap water.
+PAWP's source water is groundwater and is not impacted by surface water contaminants like Crypto.

-Cryptosporidium is a microbial pathogen found in surface water throughout the U.S. Although filtration removes cryptosporidium, the most commonly used filtration methods cannot guarantee 100% removal.
+Cryptosporidium is a microbial pathogen found in surface water throughout the U.S. Although filtration removes Cryptosporidium, the most commonly used filtration methods cannot guarantee 100% removal.
 Monitoring of source water indicates the presence of these organisms.
 Current test methods do not enable us to determine if the organisms are dead or if they are capable of causing disease.

 Symptoms of infection include nausea, diarrhea, and abdominal cramps.
 Most healthy individuals can overcome the disease.
-However, immunocompromised people are at greater risk of developing life-threatening illness.
+However, immuno-compromised people are at greater risk of developing life-threatening illness.
 We encourage immune-compromised individuals to consult their doctor regarding appropriate precautions to take to avoid infection.
 Cryptosporidium must be ingested to cause disease and it may be spread through means other than drinking water.